vheikkiniemi/BasicsOfWebDevelopment2025S/Assignments/Task-F.md

-# Task F — Functionality First: “Add row” table behavior
+# Task F: Functionality First: “Add row” table behavior

 > [!NOTE]
 > The material was created with the help of ChatGPT and Copilot.